Chart Color Schemes

 Windsor hosts a young demographic, positioning it in the bottom quartile nationwide

-Windsor's median age is 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Windsor has a higher proportion of residents aged 25-34 (36.0%) but fewer residents aged 5-14 (3.2%).
-This concentration of 25-34 year-olds is significantly higher than the national figure of 14.5%.
-Between the 2021 Census and present, Windsor's 25 to 34 age group has increased from 34.0% to 36.0% of the population, while the 45 to 54 cohort has decreased from 10.4% to 9.1%.
-By 2041, population forecasts indicate substantial demographic shifts in Windsor.
-The 25 to 34 age group is projected to grow by 21%, adding 577 residents to reach a total of 3,332.
-Meanwhile, the 15 to 24 age group is expected to grow modestly by 6% (an increase of 43 people).
+Windsor's median age is 33, which is lower than Greater Melbourne's 37 and Australia's national average of 38 years.
+Compared to Greater Melbourne, Windsor has a higher proportion of residents aged 25-34 (35.9%), but fewer residents aged 5-14 (3.2%).
+This 25-34 age group concentration is significantly higher than the national figure of 14.5%.
+Between the 2021 Census and present, the 25 to 34 age group has increased from 34.0% to 35.9%, while the 45 to 54 cohort has decreased from 10.4% to 9.1%.
+By 2041, population forecasts indicate substantial demographic changes for Windsor, with the strongest projected growth in the 25 to 34 age group at 22%, adding 596 residents to reach a total of 3,331.